Tulare County case rate still too high to move to red tier, roughly 50% of recent cases tied to gatherings

 TULARE COUNTY, Calif.
-(KSEE) – As more Central Valley counties progress into the red tier, Tulare County’s case rate still remains too high for it to move tiers.
+(KGPE) – As more Central Valley counties progress into the red tier, Tulare County’s case rate still remains too high for it to move tiers.

 “It’s a little disappointing.
 Seems like all of our neighbors are going into the red tier and we’re still stuck in purple,” said Tulare County Supervisor Amy Shuklian.